russellgordon/ics4u-2023-24/src/site/notes/Tasks/AP Create Task.md

     3. Author your written responses to the [probable exam questions](https://russellgordon.ca/lcs/2023-24/ics4u/AP_Create_Task_2022-23_-_Submission_Requirements.pdf#page=3).
 	    - Be sure that code screenshots are legible – code cannot be so tiny that it becomes nearly impossible to read without a magnifying glass.
-	    - Although you are not submitting your responses now, you can keep these to refer to prior to the exam in May.
+	    - Although you are not submitting your written responses now, you can keep these to refer to prior to the exam in May.
 	    - ==It is recommended that you take screenshots for your written responses from the PDF you created using BBEdit, so that line numbers match up with the PDF file you are providing with your full program code.==
 		    - If you instead take code screenshots from Xcode directly, line numbers will not match up with your full program code PDF, which could be confusing for the College Board evaluator who reviews your submission.